 NAVIGATE Part 1

-Working in partnership with Media Mania, Warwickshire Wildlife Trust and the Canal & Rivers Trust to reconnect young learners from Primary Schools in Coventry with Blue Spaces.
-Develop environmental awareness exploring both the wealth and health of our waterways and oceans and co-create a powerful performance and artwork which provoke action amongst their peer group and communities.
+Working in partnership with Warwickshire Wildlife Trust and the Canal & Rivers Trust to reconnect young learners from Primary Schools in Coventry with Blue Spaces, develop environmental awareness exploring both the wealth and health of our waterways and oceans to co-create powerful performances and artwork which provoke action amongst their peer group and communities.

 Project started with an Inspiration Day – a full day of performance and outdoor learning with creative curriculum mapped activities exploring the oceans, water cycle and hydro power.
 An outdoor performance saw a ship sail into playgrounds carrying an important environmental message about how climate change and pollution is affecting our Oceans.
-The young learners were asked to join their crew to help spread this message and seek solutions.
+The young learners were asked to join their crew to help spread this message and seek solutions and guide the crew back to the ocean.

 Water Safari – young learners experienced a day of discovery along their local rivers and waterways testing the health of their water and uncovering the life it supports.